Ow0cast/Ow0cast/README.md

 ---
 ### About me
 I play video games, and like to fuck with people that make token loggers for discord.
-You can probably find me playing phasmophobia, subnautica or factorio.
+You can probably find me playing fallout 76, rust or minecraft.
 I sometimes stream on [twitch](https://twitch.tv/fakeovercast).
-You should follow me.